+S

 Course Code Course Title Credits

 First Semester

 CHEM 120 General Chemistry I 4

 CMTH 102 Speech Communication 3

 ENGL 101C English 1 3

 MATH 180 Calculus I 4

 14

 Second Semester

 CHEM 220 General Chemistry II 4

 ENGL 151L English II (Literature) 3

 MATH 181 Calculus II 4

 General Education Elective 3

 14

 Third Semester

 CHEM 201G Organic Chemistry I 4

 PHYS 215 Physics for Science and Engineering I 5

 General Education Elective 3

 General Education Elective 3

 15

 Fourth Semester

 CHEM 251 Organic Chemistry II 4

 PHYS 225 Physics for Science and Engineering II 5

 Electives 8

 17

+1 /

 Total Credits: 60

-- Students that are not CHEM 120 ready for their first semester should take CHEM 011 first. - Students that are not MATH 180 ready for the first semester should take MATH 160 or 140 first.
-It is highly recommended that all students start their math sequence in the first semester - For the General Education Electives, students must select one course from the list of approved courses in each of the following categories: Arts and Humanities (AH); Social Science: Societies and Institutions over Time (SIT) and Social Science: Scientific Study of Human Behavior (SSHB). - One course should be designated as Diversity (D). - Completion of CHEM 201G satisfies the programrelated Writing Intensive (WI) requirement.
+^{} Students that are not CHEM 120 ready for their first semester should take CHEM 011 first.

+recommended that all students start their math sequence in the first semester

+- For the General Education Electives, students must select one course from the list of approved courses in each of the following categories: Arts and Humanities (AH); Social Science: Societies and Institutions over Time (SIT) and Social Science: Scientific Study of Human Behavior (SSHB). - One course should be designated as Diversity and Global Awareness (D). - Completion of CHEM 201G satisfies the programrelated Writing Intensive (WI) requirement.
 In addition, one General Education Elective must be taken in a Writing Intensive (WI) section. - Computer competencies are included in various program courses, specifically CHEM 120, 220, 210G, and 251.
 Thus, completing the program automatically satisfies the computing requirement for this program.